Shaika-K/CC/README.md

 This app is meant for custom campaigns where the story and world does not need to follow the official DnD examples.
 All entries are manual.

+This project is made with Firebase and Xamarin.

 ---

 ### Iteration 1: